 The Qatar lounge will cater perfectly for these JL38 passengers, remaining open right up to their flight departure time.

-From early 2020 Qatar Airways and oneworld Business and First Class passengers visiting will have another lounge option at Changi – the Qatar Airways Premium Lounge Singapore.
+early 2020 late 2019 Qatar Airways and oneworld Business and First Class passengers visiting will have another lounge option at Changi – the Qatar Airways Premium Lounge Singapore.

 Based on what we know about the airline’s other outstation lounges the design will be refined and sophisticated.
 You only have to look at the airline’s Bangkok facility to see the standards the airline is maintaining here.